Towards an unified theory for testing statistical hypothesis: Multinormal mean with nuisance covariance matrix

-Historically, in hypothesis testing problems two different approaches are adopted to evaluate the tests for frequientist paradigm: one is Fisher approcah to report $p$-value of the test, the other is Neyman-Pearson approach to carry out the power of test at a fixed significance level.
+\theequation{3.\arabic{equation}} {\bf 3.
+Power comparision or reporting $P$-value?} Historically, when it comes to hypothesis testing problems, two different approaches are adopted to evaluate the tests for frequientist paradigm: one is Fisher approcah to report $p$-value of the test, the other is Neyman-Pearson approach to carry out the power of test at a fixed significance level.
 Both Fisher approach and Neyman-Pearson approach are well adopted to measure the performance of the Hotelling's $T^{2}$-test for the problem of testing against the unrestricted alternatives.
 We would like to know whether the Fisher approach and/or the Neyman-Pearson approach can be well adopted for the problem (1.4).
 First, consider the problem of testing against the half-space.

 Let $\chi_{m}^{2}$ be the central chisquare distribution with $m(\geq 0)$ degrees of freedom.
 Denoted by

 and ${\bar G}_{a,b}(u)=1-G_{a,b}(u)$, where $R^{+}$ denotes the positive real number.
 Also let

 which is the convolution of the d.f.'s of $\chi_{a}^{2}/\chi_{n-p}^{ 2}$ and 1+$\chi_{p-a}^{2}/\chi_{n-p+a}^{2}$.
 By (2.15) and (2.16), as such for the problem of testing against the halfspace ${\mathcal H}^{*}_{p} \backslash \{{\bf 0}\}$, it is easy to show that when ${\mbSigma} \in {\cal M},~\forall ~c > 0$